 All posts with the tag International Orders

 AVS (Address Verification System) was designed to combat CNP (Card Not Present) fraud.
-The idea behind this system is that cross-referencing the numeric portions of the billing address provided by the buyer with the numeric portions of the billing address on file at the credit card issuer would enable merchants to verify that the buyer is the rightful cardholder.
+The idea behind AVS is simple: cross-referencing the numeric elements of the billing address provided by the buyer with the numeric portions of the billing address on file at the credit card issuer will enable merchants to verify that the buyer is the rightful cardholder.

 Payment processors encourage merchants to set automatic AVS mismatch filters as an anti-fraud measure.
-However, many merchants who use these filters do not realize that full AVS match does not ensure a transaction isn’t fraudulent, and on the flipside, orders with AVS mismatches are often legitimate.
+However, many merchants who use these filters do not realize that a full AVS match does not ensure a transaction isn’t fraudulent.
+On the flip side, orders with AVS mismatches are often legitimate.
 In this post, we will show what AVS rejection means and why rejecting orders solely based on AVS information is a bad idea.Read More